Sebeș

-Sebeș ([ˈsebeʃ]; German: Mühlbach; Hungarian: Szászsebes; Transylvanian Saxon: Melnbach) is a city in Alba County, central Romania, southern Transylvania.
+Sebeș ([ˈsebeʃ]; German: Mühlbach; Hungarian: Szászsebes; Transylvanian Saxon: Melnbach) is a city in Alba County, central Romania, southwestern Transylvania.

 Geography

 The city lies in the Mureș River valley and straddles the river Sebeș.
 It is at the crossroads of two main highways in Romania: the A1 motorway coming from Sibiu and going towards Deva and the A10 motorway going towards Alba Iulia and Cluj-Napoca.
 Their national road counterparts passing through the city are the DN1 (E81) and the DN7 (E68), both of which also come from Sibiu.

-It is situated 15 km south of the county capital Alba Iulia and it also has three villages under its administration:
+Sebeș is situated 15 km south of the county capital, Alba Iulia.
+It has three villages under its administration: